 You know the saying about “assume” right?

-Chances are that any cat who shows up likely IS one of the millions of community cats that make her home outdoors.
+Chances are that any cat who shows up likely IS one of the millions of community cats that make their home outdoors.
 Most ‘lost’ cats aren’t actually lost.
 It is completely possible that the cat was abandoned by her owner and left to fend for herself.
 Or it’s entirely possible she was once a beloved pet who simply got lost and has a family missing her very much.

 A frightened cat will hide, stay silent, and hiss or growl if she feels threatened.
 She might not trust anyone easily because she is simply so freaked out that everything is frightening her, including people.
+That does not mean she’s feral or a community cat.

 No cat will react to being lost or abandoned the same way.
 Some of terrified and hide.
 Some will come up to the first friendly person they see, scared out of their minds.
 Some adapt fairly easily.
 You never can tell.